prakaa/phd_thesis/README.md

 1. Compile `thesis.tex` (you can see the logs for this process, and what "`thesis.tex`" would look like in `pandoc.pdf.log`)
     * **TIP**: You can also generate and view `output/thesis.tex` by running `make tex` - this follows all the above steps, bar the final compilation

-## What else do I need to know?
+#### What else do I need to know?

 Some useful points, in a random order:
-- if you only care about generating `theis.pdf` you can always fall back on writing LaTeX within the markdown files (but note that `theis.html` and other outputs will not be able to render this)
+- if you only care about generating `thesis.pdf` you can always fall back on writing LaTeX within the markdown files (but note that `theis.html` and other outputs will not be able to render this)
 - the markdown files you write (i.e. your chapters) will be compiled in alphabetical order, so keep the filenames sorted in the order you want them to appear e.g. `01_chapter_1.md`, `02_chapter_2.md`, etc. This is required because of the way we have written `make pdf`.
 You can change this behaviour by writing a custom `pandoc` command instead of using `make pdf`.
 - each chapter must finish with at least one blank line, otherwise the header of the following chapter may not be picked up.
 - add two spaces at the end of a line to force a line break.